Answers to often asked relationship questions

 Setting aside more time for couples rituals does mean giving up time you spend on other things.
 But the truth is you are not sacrificing anything for your relationship.
 After all, you make up half of the relationship, so when your relationship benefits, so do you!

-If you’re having trouble establishing couples rituals in your life, consider relationship coaching.
+If you’re having trouble establishing couples rituals in your life or need help with other relationship questions, consider online relationship counseling.
 You can explore options and set goals for building a stronger, happier connection.